Top 7 Pediatric Nurse Interview Questions to Ask

 4. How are you able to help parents and other caregivers cope with anxiety or grief?

-Prioritization and delegation are two essential skills for all healthcare providers.
+Asking pediatric nurse interview questions like this one can help you evaluate how a candidate prioritizes and delegates tasks, which are two essential skills for all healthcare providers.
 Nurses must be able to calmly communicate and assist parents through difficult times while juggling clinical duties and long work shifts.
-A strong response would include empowering parents to get involved with caregiving tasks like:

 5. Talk about a time when you had to advocate for your patient and explain how the situation was resolved.